Life as We Know It (TV series): Cancellation

 It was also broadcast in India in the 2007 fall season on the subscription channel Star World, where it ran all the episodes except the two bonus DVD ones.
 It is being rerun in India in the same channel in the 5:30–6:30 time slot.

-Life was broadcast from January to March 2005 on Living TV in the UK.
+Life as We Know It was broadcast from January to March 2005 on Living TV in the UK.
 The series was later rerun on Living's sister channel Trouble.

 Home media

 Walt Disney Studios Home Entertainment (formerly Buena Vista Home Entertainment) released the complete series on DVD in Region 1 on August 23, 2005.
 It included all 13 episodes, 2 of which were unaired, on 3 discs.
 Bonus features included audio commentaries, deleted scenes, outtakes, and the producer's photo gallery.